 Ladies and Gentlemen,

-Let’s move on to the segments, beginning with the Automotive Segment.
+Let’s now take a look at the individual segments, starting with the Automotive Segment.

-The segment’s EBIT margin for the first quarter was 9.8% and underlines the company’s excellent performance.
+The EBIT margin for the first half of the year was 17.5%.

 Ladies and Gentlemen,

-Let’s take a look at our guidance for the year.
+Let’s take a look now at our guidance for the current year.

 Ladies and Gentlemen,